 Upon enrollment in the Plans, a participant may direct contributions to any investment option offered by the Plans.
 The participant has a broad range of options from which to choose, which allows the participants to diversify their investments.
-At December 31, 2018, the Plans offered 11 investment options - six equity funds, an inflation responsive fund, an inflation protected securities fund and two fixed income funds (referred to collectively herein as the "Pooled Account") and the North Carolina Stable Value Fund.
+At December 31, 2019, the Plans offered 11 investment options - six equity funds, an inflation responsive fund, an inflation protected securities fund and two fixed income funds (referred to collectively herein as the "Pooled Account") and the North Carolina Stable Value Fund.
 Participants exercise control over the assets in their individual accounts and are solely responsible for choosing the investment options for their account.
 Participants may change their investment elections daily provided they do not violate market timing policies.
-The Plans are not governed by any law or regulation restricting its deposits or investments other than that of following the prudent person rule and acting solely in the interests of participants.
+The Plans are required to comply with the Iran Divestment Act of 2015 (N.C.G.S. § 147-86.55 et seq.) and the Divestment from Companies Boycotting Israel Act (N.C.G.S. § 147-86.80 et. seq.).
+Otherwise, the Plans are not governed by any law or regulation restricting its deposits or investments other than that of following the prudent person rule and acting solely in the interests of participants.